 Total income in 2023 for the diocese reduced by £382,568 to £8,090,081 (2022: £8,472,649).
-Parish share contributions reduced by £91,170 to \pounds 4,323,125 (2022: £4,414,295) which represented a fall in the recovery rate to 84.4% (2022: 86.2%) against the amount requested.
+Parish share contributions reduced by £91,170 to £4,323,125 (2022: £4,414,295) which represented a fall in the recovery rate to 84.4% (2022: 86.2%) against the amount requested.
 Parishes were impacted by the high levels of inflation, in particular with regards energy costs, and the ongoing decline in attendances, leading to a reduction in financial resources available for parish share contributions.
 The diocese continues to support parishes to improve their income through use of the parish giving scheme and implementation of contactless payment devices.
-The roll out of contactless payments devices supported by national funding was completed in summer 2023 and parishes were seeing the benefits of income being generated from received for hardship payments for clergy, and for a contribution to parishes for energy costs.
-No such funding has been received during 2023 and so restricted income has fallen.
+The roll out of contactless payments devices supported by national funding was completed in summer 2023 and parishes were seeing the benefits of income being generated from this in the latter part of the year.
+The diocese also provided a small number of devices to ensure that all parishes requesting a device were able to receive one.